CWQZZ/Concrete-Crack-Detection/README.md

 # Concrete-Crack-Detection
+### UPDATE(5/20/2019): That took longer than expected.
+I've finished porting over to PyTorch in the `pytorch` branch.
+I still have to obtain some decent results.
+Would require some hyperparameter tuning.
+Feel free to train your own models, shouldn't take longer than a couple of hours on CPU.

 ### UPDATE(3/23/2019): Currently porting this to PyTorch as I'm out of touch with TensorFlow.
 Should be done in a week.
 This repository contains the code for crack detection in concrete surfaces.
 It is a TensorFlow implementation of the paper by by Young-Jin Cha and Wooram Choi - "Deep Learning-Based Crack Damage Detection Using Convolutional Neural Networks".